noteed/nix-exps/README.md

 The `result` symlink can be loaded with `docker load -i`.

-Alternatively, it can be built by using the Nix Docker image, in two steps:
+Alternatively, the image can be built by using the Nix Docker image, in two
+steps:

 ```
 $ ./build-cache.sh